AbhinavKRN/trend-pulse/Readme.md

 # Twitter Trends Scraper

-A web application that automatically scrapes trending topics from Twitter/X using Selenium and stores them in MongoDB.
+A web application that automatically scrapes trending topics from X using Selenium and stores them in MongoDB.

 ## Demo Video